 When the Flat Fee Model Is Clearly Better

-You value knowing the cost upfront: A flat $5,000 fee written into your Buyer Representation Agreement means there's no ambiguity.
-You know exactly what your agent earns before you tour a single home.
+You value knowing the cost upfront: The 1% fee written into your Buyer Representation Agreement is calculated from the purchase price you already know.
+No ambiguity — you know exactly what your agent earns before you tour a single home.

 You want to use the rebate strategically: One option is to use the closing credit to buy down your mortgage rate.
 On a $600,000 purchase, an estimated $8,000–$10,000 closing credit used to purchase mortgage points could potentially lower your rate by 0.5–0.75% — consult your lender for actual cost and savings estimates based on your specific loan terms.